usgs/groundfailure/README.md

 and layers are shown here for the purpose of explaining how to configure models.
 - References and other inputs with commas within them need to be enclosed in quotes or else they will not be read in properly (commas will be used to separate) - for example: 'Verdin, D.W., Godt, J., Funk, C., Pedreros, D., Worstell, B. and Verdin, J., 2007, Development of a global slope dataset for estimation of landslide occurrence resulting from earthquakes: U.S. Geological Survey Open-File Report 2007–1188, 25p.'
 - Arrays should be not be enclosed in brackets and should be comma separated, for example: model = 0, 0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 0.99, 1.
+- Files, filepaths, and folders being used for input layers should all be labeled as 'file' in the config file regardless of actual structure.
-- Files, filepaths, and folders for different input and data layers should only include the object's location within the input folder indicated at the top of the file.
+- Files for different input and data layers should only include the object's location within the input folder indicated at the top of the file.

 <pre>
 [output]